vanheeringen-lab/seq2science/docs/content/faq.md

 ```
 ## Encountered problems while solving (nothing provides ... needed by seq2science)

 This error usually has something to do with not having all the channels properly added.
-This should resolve it:
+Running this should resolve it:

 ```console
 user@comp:~$ conda config --add channels defaults